germal/OpenCVB/README.md

 Kinect4Azure from their respective GitHub locations and install them in the OpenCVB tree.
 In addition, the script will run the CMake command that sets up OpenCV, librealsense, and Kinect4Azure.
-The script will then open Visual Studio for each solution file where the Debug and Release versions of each should be built with the “Build/Batch Build” menu entry.
+The script will then open Visual Studio for each solution file.
+Build the Debug and Release versions of each with the “Build/Batch Build” Visual Studio menu entry.
 The download and CMake steps take about 20 minutes depending on the speed of the network connection.
 The Visual Studio builds should take about an hour depending on the speed of the machine.